ZealanL/RLGym-PPO-Guide/making_a_good_bot.md

 ### A better ball-touch reward

 The default `touch` part of `EventReward` is not very good once your bot can touch the ball.
-The reason is because it can easily be farmed by constantly pushing the ball, instead of shooting or cutting it.
+This is because ball touches can easily be farmed by constantly pushing the ball, instead of shooting or cutting it.

 A substantial improvement to this reward is to **scale the reward with the strength of the touch**.
-This will mean that a slight push that barely changes the velocity of the ball will give almost no reward, but a strong shot will give lots of reward.
+This means that a slight push that barely changes the velocity of the ball will give almost no reward, but a strong shot will give lots of reward.

 I won't provide a copy-pasteable reward for this, as you should try to write this reward on your own.
 Here are some hints:
 - `ball_touched` is a property of players, and is `True` if they hit the ball since the previous step